Cottage Cheese Egg Bake (Breakfast Casserole)

 On busy weekdays, I love having something in the fridge that makes breakfast a total non-decision (I mean, who doesn’t?!?), and this cottage cheese egg bake has quickly become that for me.
 It’s based on the classic mix of fluffy eggs and milk, but with the addition of cheddar, cottage cheese, roasted red pepper, and green onion giving it a bright, savory lift that feels so satisfying first thing in the morning.
 I went with Denver-omlette vibes when creating this one, and it truly came out so well.
 The ham adds that salty, cozy depth, and the whole thing feels comforting without being heavy, which is exactly what I want when I’m easing into the day.

-It reheats beautifully, slices cleanly, and plays well with whatever you’re in the mood for, whether that be fruit, greens, toast, or nothing at all.
+This egg casserole reheats beautifully, slices cleanly, and plays well with whatever you’re in the mood for, whether that be fruit, greens, toast, or nothing at all.
 I happen to know it works exceptionally well as a breakfast-for-dinner moment, too!
 This version stays true to the classic baked-egg vibe but removes all the extra work, so you get something familiar, comforting, and flexible without the fuss.
-It’s a quiet little routine-saver, and I hope you love it!
+It’s a quiet little routine-saver, and I hope you love it.
+And, if you love a make-ahead breakfast, my French toast casserole can be made the day before while still baking up beautifully.

 Testing Tips from My Kitchen to Yours